pyeventsourcing/eventsourcing/docs/topics/domain.rst

     aggregate_id = uuid4()

-    aggregate = Aggregate._create(
+    aggregate = Aggregate._create(Aggregate.Created, id=aggregate_id)
-        event_class=Aggregate.Created,
-        id=aggregate_id,
-    )

 The :func:`~eventsourcing.domain.Aggregate._create` method also accepts arbitrary keyword-only arguments, which will be used to construct the event object.
 The event object will be constructed with these arguments, and so the extra method arguments must be matched by the expected values of the event class.
-The aggregate's initializer method :func:`__init__` must also be coded to accept and use these arguments.
+(The concrete aggregate class's initializer method :func:`__init__` should also be coded to accept these extra arguments.)

 A new aggregate instance has an ID.
-The ID is present by its :py:obj:`~eventsourcing.domain.Aggregate.id` property.
+The ID is presented by its :py:obj:`~eventsourcing.domain.Aggregate.id` property.
 The ID will be identical to the value passed with the ``id`` argument to the :func:`~eventsourcing.domain.Aggregate._create` method.